Active Projects >>>

 Our overarching goal is to implement novel methods to enhance cognition and communication among care providers in order to reduce hospital-acquired complications.
 Our center-wide aim is to establish a cohesive M-Safety Lab comprised of multidisciplinary, collaborating teams of investigators supported by a robust infrastructure including and Innovation, Development, Evaluation and Administration Core that will help oversee the development and successful completion of both projects from problem analysis to evaluation and will provide methodological, technical, and administrative support.
 The aim of project 1 is to develop, refine, and test a comprehensive inpatient monitoring system to reduce two common, harmful, and costly patient safey problems: healthcare-associated infections and pressure ulcers.
 The aim of project 2 is to develop, design, implement and evaluate interventions that combine cognitive and technology-based system-wide innovations to improve diagnostic and therapeutic decision-making around diagnostic error, blood transfusion and antimicrobial use.

-The purpose of this project is to develop and implement a program to support implementation, adoption, and use of CUSP to reduce CLABSI and CAUTI in ICUs with persistently elevated infection rates throughout the US through regional consortia/collaborative efforts in a phased approach.
+The purpose of this project is to expand the implementation of a program to support implementation, adoption, and use of CUSP to reduce CLABSI and CAUTI in ICUs with persistently elevated infection rates throughout the US through regional consortia/collaborative efforts in a phased approach.

 Preventing Infections and Antimicrobial Resistance in the Aging Population: Translational Research and Training Program